djfumberger/retromega/README.md

 [Download](https://github.com/djfumberger/retromini/archive/main.zip) and extract to your [theme directory](http://pegasus-frontend.org/docs/user-guide/installing-themes) under the folder retromini.
 You can then select the theme in the settings menu of Pegasus.

+To get Pegasus setup on your Retroid Pocket 2 there's a great guide [available here](https://basvroegop.nl/pegasus)

 ## Features
 * Optimised for the RP2
 * Favorites and Recently Played